 This week’s “Why Flash Fiction?” essay from April Bradley explains how her long-term memory loss influences her flash.
 Submit your own “Why Flash Fiction?” article or other flash-related essays on our Submittable page!

 By April Bradley

-Hematologists at Yale-New Haven Hospital discovered I had the genetic blood clotting disorder Factor V Leiden as they treated me for massive pulmonary emboli, pneumonia, and a collapsed lung just after the birth of my son, Henry.
+Hematologists at Yale-New Haven Hospital discovered I had the genetic blood clotting disorder Factor V Leiden as they treated me for massive pulmonary emboli, pneumonia, and a collapsed lung just after the birth of my daughter, Shea.
 Since then, I cannot say now how many blood clots I’ve had—too many to track without reference to extensive medical records—but when I was 29, an MRI revealed evidence of several older, small ones in my brain.
 One lasting effect of those clots has been permanent long-term memory loss.

 Much of my past remains vivid—enhanced even.
 Some memories have vanished, including relationships with others and the details of the experiences we shared.
 Some memories are entirely fiction—my mind has manufactured them to replace too much fractured time.
 Some of what I’m left with are ephemeral flashes of multi-sensory recall, a different sense of memory than what I possessed before, strong emotional responses to those of whom little to no recollection exists beyond a brilliant, few moments.
 I grieve this loss and am grateful for those who are my memory-keepers, who tell me about shared histories and make sense of what’s missing or confabulated.
 Flash is how I convey this sense of memory and time.